Top 12 Best Drug Alcohol Rehab Centers in The United States

 |Rosecrance – Rockford, IL||844-711-5106|

 Addiction and alcoholism are symptoms of deeper issues.
-The only ways to overcome addiction is to uncover what is at the core of the problem and then treat it properly.
+The only way to overcome addiction is to uncover what is at the core of the problem and then treat it appropriately.

-The vast majority of addicts and alcoholics have some other condition, besides substance abuse.
-When a person has both a substance abuse and psychiatric disorder, it is called a “co-occurring” condition.
-We recommend programs with a strong co-occurring component.
+The vast majority of addicts and alcoholics have some other condition besides substance abuse.
+When a person has both substance abuse and psychiatric disorder, it is called a “co-occurring” disease.
+We recommend programs with a robust co-occurring component.

-The 12-steps originated by Alcoholics Anonymous, have been the industry philosophical standard for over fifty years.
+The 12-steps originated by Alcoholics Anonymous have been the industry’s philosophical standard for over fifty years.
 Most programs subscribe to AA’s 12 step model.
 The problem is it does not work for everyone.
 For some people, the 12 steps are not appropriate.
-If someone is a confirmed atheist or agnostic, for example, then a 12-step format is potentially a deterrent.
-One facility offers a non 12-step alternative, using a secular, therapy-based model.
+If someone is a confirmed atheist or agnostic, then a 12-step format is potentially a deterrent.
+One facility offers a non-12-step alternative, using a secular, therapy-based model.